 Be sure to approve installation of the driver during the install process.
+Note: Windows 7 and Server 2012 users, please download ZeroTier 1.6.6, as there is no Windows 7 support in ZeroTier 1.8 or later.

-Windows 7 and Windows Server 2012 or later are supported.
-It may work on Vista and Server 2008 but no support will be offered on these.
 If you are installing via a remote desktop session read this knowledge base entry.

 Debian and RPM based distributions including Debian, Ubuntu, CentOS, RHEL, Fedora, and others are supported via a script that adds the right repository and installs the package.
+Other Linux distributions may have their own packages.
+If not try building and installing from source.

 If you’re willing to rely on SSL to authenticate the site, a one line install can be done with: